 In the tag setup step, you’ll find two snippets: Global site tag and event snippet.

-Next, you must add event snippet to your landing page where the action should take place.
+Next, you must add the event snippet to your landing page where the action takes place.

 Congrats!
-You’ve successfully set up AdWords conversion tracking on your site.
+You’ve successfully set up Google Ads conversion tracking on your site.

 For more WooCommerce tips and guides, check out:

 How to Set Up WooCommerce Google Analytics (the Right Way)

 WooCommerce Category SEO: 8 Best Practices to Boost Rankings

 How to Make a WooCommerce Site GDPR Compliant